What is the Stock Turnover Ratio?

 - A low turnover, among other things mentioned above, can be signaling toward inefficient working capital management.
 Another reason for low turnover can be lower sales, which are not requiring the inventory to move quickly.
 Nevertheless, it can be a strategy of stock building knowingly.

 This has been a guide to Stock Turnover Ratio and its meaning.
-Here we discuss formula to calculate stock turnover ratio along with examples, advantages, and disadvantages.
+Here we discuss how to interpret stock turnover ratio along with examples, advantages, and disadvantages.
 You can learn more about accounting from the following articles –